 On today’s date in 1620, Samuel de Champlain was appointed a lieutenant to Henry II, Duke of Montmorency.

-Born into a family of French mariners in 1574, Champlain began exploring North America in 1603 and eventually climbed to the top of society on that side of the pond.
-He went to the North American colony of New France in 1620, when he was appointed a lieutenant to the duke of Montmorency, and spent the rest of his life trying to develop the region rather than simply exploring it.
+Born into a family of French mariners in 1574, Champlain began exploring North America in 1603 and eventually climbed to the top of society on this side of the pond.
+He went to the North American colony of New France in 1620, when he was appointed as a lieutenant to the Duke of Montmorency, and spent his life trying to develop the region rather than explore and map it.

-On March 1, 1632, he was appointed as New France’s first-ever governor.
+On March 1, 1632, he was appointed as New France’s first governor.

 More than 100 years later, in 1763, France ceded its North American colonies (excluding the islands of Saint Pierre and Miquelon) to Great Britain and Spain in the Treaty of Paris, which ended the Seven Years’ War.

 2014 CHAMPLAIN COIN

 The pure gold Proof coin with a face value of $200 features Champlain alongside a First Nations guide as they disembark from canoes on the Ontario shoreline.
 The coin was designed by Glen Green and has a mintage of 2,000 pieces.